Our Founder's Story

 As the Founder and President of Boston Youth Wrestling, José maintains and executes the vision and mission for BYW.
 He is a 10-year veteran teacher of the Boston Public Schools.
 He currently teaches and coaches at Latin Academy in Roxbury.
 In 2016, José earned his certificate in Nonprofit Management and Leadership from the Institute for Nonprofit Practice at Tufts University.
 José is a dedicated member and advocate in the community, and has served on advisory committees for the Boston Foundation, the Edward M. Kennedy Institute, and Boston Mayor Martin J. Walsh’s transition team.
 José has been a speaker for various events, including testifying on education policy at the United States Senate in 2010.

-As Program Director, Bior is in charge of all programmatic operations for BYW including oversight of our coaches, coaches-in-training, and curriculum.
+As Executive Director, Bior is in charge of all programmatic operations for BYW including oversight of our coaches, coaches-in-training, and curriculum.
 Bior wrestled for one of the first collegiate women's teams at Menlo College (CA) and is passionate about youth development.
 In December 2018 Bior was named a 2019 Social Innovator from the Social Innovation Forum, and for 2019-2020 will be the Lead Innovator for BYW.
 Bior is currently completing her certificate in Nonprofit Management and Leadership through the Institute for Nonprofit Practice at Tufts University.
 She serves as President of the Massachusetts Wrestling Association, and is a board member for the Greater Boston chapter of the Wrestlers In Business Network.

 A founding board member of BYW, Matt is a Senior Municipal Bond Credit Analyst for Columbia Threadneedle Investments.
 Matt acts as Treasurer for the Board.
 A native of Long Island, NY, Matt was a four-year varsity letterman at Williams College (MA).